 Highlight the appropriate entry in the list and press <F2> or click on the "F2 Configure" button at the bottom of the window.
 This allows changing of:

 - 1. The Network and Module addresses, - 2.
-Port I/O type, gate times, pull-up resistors and input filters, - 3.
+Port type, gate times and input filters, - 3.
 The number of channels allocated to each port, and - 4.
-Sensor voltage options and warmup times.
+Sensor voltage options and warm-up times.

 Initialise Configuration